 That situation could be set to worsen after the UK government updated foreign travel advice warning British citizens about risks visiting America's south.

-issued by the UK Foreign Office on its website under the heading of "local laws and customs," highlights potential problems for lesbian, gay, bisexual and transgender (LBGT) people.
+The update issued by the UK Foreign Office on its website under the heading of "local laws and customs," highlights potential problems for lesbian, gay, bisexual and transgender (LBGT) people.

 "The U.S. is an extremely diverse society and attitudes towards LGBT people differ hugely across the country," it says.
 "LGBT travelers may be affected by legislation passed recently in the states of North Carolina and Mississippi."